 What is the Potter Valley Project and FERC relicensing?

-In April 2017, Pacific Gas and Electric Company (PG&E) notified the federal Energy Regulatory Commission (FERC) of its intent to renew its hydropower license for PG&E’s Potter Valley Project, which includes two dams on the Eel River (Scott Dam and Cape Horn Dam), water diversion facilities, and a powerhouse.
-The current Potter Valley Project license expires in April 2022.
+The Potter Valley Project is a hydro-electricity project and includes two dams on the Eel River (Scott Dam and Cape Horn Dam), water diversion facilities, and a powerhouse.
+Pacific Gas and Electric Company (PG&E) owns the Potter Valley Project.
 The project stores winter runoff from the upper Eel River basin and annually diverts an average of ~90,000 acre-feet of Eel River water into the Russian River to generate hydroelectric power.
 Scott Dam blocks Eel River migratory access to several hundred miles of habitat for Federally listed Chinook salmon, coho salmon, winter steelhead, and potentially summer steelhead.
-Please visit PG&E’s FERC relicensing website for latest information about the FERC process.

 Within the FERC relicensing process, state and federal agencies have “conditioning authority” over the FERC project license.
 Those conditions may include flow release requirements, fish passage conditions, monitoring requirements, or other conditions.
 Regulatory agency authority within the FERC process often constrains dialogue about the project and alternative outcomes to the FERC process.